 The United Vision project will organize SURJ members across the country to do text outreach to white people vulnerable to right-wing recruitment.

 No fault evictions should never happen, especially during a pandemic.
 Mutual aid is standing with neighbors facing evictions — join us to stand in solidarity with neighbors across the city.

-Use this link to read up on rent control, view coverage of the Housing Committee hearing on January 11, contact your legislators, and record a video talking about why rent control matters to you.
+Use this link to read up on rent control, view coverage of the Housing Committee hearing on January 11, and record a video talking about why rent control matters to you.